 We caution that the foregoing list is not exhaustive of all possible factors, as other factors could adversely affect our results, performance or achievements.
 The reader is cautioned against undue reliance on these forward-looking statements.
 Although we believe that the assumptions underlying our forward-looking statements are reasonable, any of the assumptions could prove inaccurate and, therefore, there can be no assurance that the results contemplated in such forward-looking statements will be realized.
 The inclusion of such forward-looking statements should not be regarded as a representation by the Company or any other person that the future events, plans or expectations contemplated by the Company will be achieved.
 We note that past performance in operations and share price are not necessarily predictive of future performance.
-We disclaim any intention and assume no obligation to update or revise any non-material forward-looking statement even if new information becomes available, as a result of future events or for any other reason.
+All forward-looking statements in this MD&A are qualified by these cautionary statements.
+The forward-looking statements are made as of the date of this MD&A and, unless otherwise required by applicable securities laws, we do not intend, nor do we undertake any obligation, to update or revise any forward-looking statements contained in this MD&A to reflect subsequent information, events, results or circumstances or otherwise.